-Grades for the field practicum are recommended by the assigned agency Field Instructor to the Faculty Field Liaison.
-The Faculty Field Liaison assigns a grade for the complete field practicum/seminar course.
+Grades for the field practicum are recommended by the assigned agency field instructor to the Faculty Field Liaison.
+The Faculty Field Liaison assigns the field practicum/seminar course grade.

 The grade assigned by the Faculty Field Liaison is made as the formal grade report to the registrar.
-In the event that the Student does not agree with the final grade assignment, the Student should contact the Faculty Field Liaison.
-The Student will then be put in contact with the Social Work Program Chairperson.
+In the event that the student does not agree with the final grade assignment, the student should contact the Faculty Field Liaison.
+The student will then be put in contact with the Social Work Program Chairperson.
 If consultation with the Social Work Chair does not produce a satisfactory outcome, the University Grade Appeals Process is called into effect.
-This policy reads: "A Student may petition a grade change by using the Grade Appeals Process if satisfactory resolution cannot be achieved after consultation with the instructor and/or the Division Chairperson/Dean.
+This policy reads: "A student may petition a grade change by using the Grade Appeals Process if satisfactory resolution cannot be achieved after consultation with the instructor and/or the Division Chairperson/Dean.
 The Grade Appeals Process must be formally initiated with a written appeal to the Division Chairperson/Dean within four months following awarding of the original grade."
 (Link: